-5.1.
-The Authority's external auditors, Ernst & Young (EY) are scheduled to carry out the audit between 19 July and 13 August 2021.
-At the time of writing the audit has yet to start, and a verbal update will be provided at today's meeting on initial progress.
-A copy of their audit plan is at agenda item 9.

-5.2.
-At this stage it is still anticipated that the final Statement of Accounts will be presented to this committee on 21 September for consideration prior to approval by the Broads Authority on 24 September, subject to any amendments.
+- 5.1.
+The Authority's external auditors, Ernst & Young (EY) are scheduled to carry out the audit between 19 July and 13 August.
+A verbal update on its initial progress will be provided to the Audit and Risk Committee on 20 July. - 5.2.
+At this stage, it is still anticipated that the final Statement of Accounts will be presented to the Audit and Risk Committee on 21 September for consideration prior to approval by the Broads Authority on 24 September, subject to any amendments.